JRMeyer/jrmeyer.github.io/_posts/2016-02-26-Kaldi-notes.markdown

 The following section comes from [the documentation][graph-test-recipe].

 >The structure of the lexicon is roughly as one might expect.
 There is one state (the "loop state") which is final.
 There is a start state that has two transitions to the loop state: one with silence and one without.
 From the loop state there is a transition corresponding to each word, and that word is the output symbol on the transition; the input symbol is the first phone of that word.
 It is important both for the efficiency of composition and the effectiveness of minimization that the output symbol should be as early as possible (i.e. at the beginning not the end of the word).
 At the end of each word, to handle optional silence, the transition corresponding to the last phone is in two forms: one to the loop state and one to the "silence state" which has a transition to the loop state.
 We don't bother putting optional silence after silence words, which we define as words that have just one phone that is the silence phone.

+## L_disambig.fst: The Phonetic Dictionary with Disambiguation Symbols FST

+A lexicon with disambiguation symbols, see Mohri etal's work for more info.

+Symbols like #1 and #2 that go on the ends of words to ensure determinizability.

+## G.fst: The Language Model FST

+FSA grammar (can be built from an n-gram grammar).

+## C.fst: The Context FST

+C maps triphone sequences to monophones.

+Expands the phones into context-dependent phones.

+## H.fst: The HMM FST

+H maps multiple HMM states (a.k.a. transition-ids in Kaldi-speak) to context-dependent triphones.

+Expands out the HMMs.
+On the right are the context-dependent phones and on the left are the pdf-ids.

 ## HCLG.fst: final graph